apache/cloudstack-cloudmonkey/README.md

 which simplifies Apache CloudStack configuration and management.
 It can be used with Apache CloudStack 4.0-incubating and above.

+All:

+    Cleans and then builds with precache
+    $ make all

 Build:

     $ make build